gilbox/css-bliss/README.md

     }

 Downside is that doing a full-text search for a class won't take you where you need to go, but if the naming convention is well-established you'll have that in mind when searching anyway.

+**Update**: I don't like this because it doesn't work for module modifiers.
+Subject to change.

 # Namespacing